-Included in this section are desktop models, company presentation models, wood kit models of the Thirties and Forties, prisoner of war models, wind tunnel models and others of historical interest.
+Included in this section are desktop models, company presentation models, wood kit models of the Thirties and Forties, prisoner of war models and other models of historical interest.

 Bell FM-1 Airacuda in 1/30 scale, wood with a lacquer finish in the now closed Bell’s visitors center in Niagara Falls, N.Y.
 This was one of a series of models covering all of Bell’s designs that were built in the Bell model shop shortly after WWII.
 Copies of the original drawings from which this model was made are available through Doxarie.

-This Stuka dive bomber is a prisoner of war model and has a wingspan of about 6 inches.
-It dates to 1944.
-The model was given to a Canadian soldier while aboard ship bound for Canada.
+Stuka dive bomber, prisoner of war model, wingspan about 6 inches,1944.
+This model was built by a German POW and given to a Canadian soldier while aboard ship bound for Canada.
 It remained in the soldier’s family and was restored in Rochester, N.Y. in the early 1990’s.
 The model was carved in birch, obviously from memory.
 Markings and detail were a mixture of stained sawdust glued into reliefs carved into the model.

 Boeing B-17, prisoner of war model, mahogany, circa1944, wingspan about 12 inches.
 The story is that this model was one of a number made by German POWs in England and traded for cigarettes.
 The fuselage has been hollowed out so that windows are open.
 Fairly accurate model for the rudimentary information from which the model maker doubtless worked.

 The Consolidated PB4Y-2 model is in 1/50 scale with a wingspan of about 26 ¾ inches.
-The RY-3, a transport version of the same aircraft, is the same size as is the B-24.
-Each is in solid walnut with windows relieved and brass fittings.
+The RY-3, a transport version of the same aircraft, is the same size.
+Both are in solid walnut with windows relieved and brass fittings.
 They appear to have a rubbed oil finish.
-These models and the B-32 Dominator models (pictured in the restoration section) are all of a series done by an unknown model shop.
-There is some evidence these models were commissioned by a Consolidated subcontractor in Ohio during 1944-45.
-The Doering brothers were building B-24 and PB4Y-1 models of the same scale in formed tin sheet contemporaneously with these models at the Consolidated-Vultee plant in Downey, CA, but were not aware of the wooden models.
+These models and the B-32 Dominator models (pictured in the restoration section) are all of a series done by an unknown model shop probably in the San Diego, CA area during 1944-45.
+Interestingly, the Doering brothers were building PB4Y-1 models in the same scale of formed tin sheet contemporaneously with these models at the Consolidated-Vultee plant in Downey, CA. The brothers were not aware of the wooden models.

 Grumman F6F Hellcat, wingspan about 12 inches in naturally finished wood of undetermined type.
 This model may have been built on contract by a Long Island, N.Y. model making company that had produced desk display models for Grumman from the late Thirties.
 The model dates from late 1943.
 The spinner was not fitted to production machines, so it indicates a prototype model although the decal insignia, if original, implies a somewhat later date.